machinekoder/pickit-docs/docs/examples/buld-a-showcase-demo-with-a-m-hd-and-2-finger-gripper.rst

 The list below shows the different hardware that has been used to set up this demo.

--  Pick-it system with M-HD camera
+-  Pickit system with M-HD camera
 -  UR5 robot
 -  Stand to mount the robot and the camera on
 -  On robot gripper RG2
 -  Bin 400 x 300 x 120 mm
--  Cylindrical red parts (contact Pick-it if you want to show this demo at a fair with these parts)
+-  Cylindrical red parts (contact Pickit if you want to show this demo at a fair with these parts)

 Similar hardware can be used to set up a similar demo.